marioestrada/safari-omnikey/README.md

 - Zappos: `zappos`
 - Twitter: `twitter`

+# Force Regular Search

+You can force a regular search without keyword matching by prepending the query with a `!`, eg: `!amazon headquarters`.

 # To-do

 - __(done)__ <strike>Site manager (Settings)</strike>
 - __(done)__ <strike>Bang search forcing regular search</strike>
+- Being able to set a default search site for all searches.